 When watching the film adaptation of The Giver, viewers also leave with a sense of deep introspection about our human race.
 These thoughts, however, are brought on in a completely different manner when transferred to the screen.
 The memories that Jonas is given are done so in a different order and do not have the same effect in the movie.
 This really seemed lacking.
 Also, the age at which Jonas is given a career choice is much older in the film, which is an obvious way for the movie to be targeted at young adults, rather than the middle grade children that the book was originally intended for.
 My last beef with the film is that it includes a romance between Jonas and another main character.
 While in the book, Jonas does experience “stirrings,” he certainly doesn’t act upon them.
 It seems as though another movie has been stuffed with extra content to satisfy the need for Hollywood effect.

 Most readers of The Giver will probably see this film out of curiosity.
 A background to the plot is helpful when watching the movie, as some things aren’t explained in depth.
-However, there is such a difference between the book and the movie that reading the book prior to seeing the film isn’t necessary.
+However, there is such a difference vs. The Giver book and the movie that reading the book prior to seeing the film isn’t necessary.
 I do recommend this film to anyone who enjoys dystopian films, such as The Hunger Games.